jboss-jdf/plugin-jdf/README.md

 More information about the BOM concept can be found at http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html

 JDF provides some BOMs each one for each available Stack.
-For more detailed information of each Stack you take a look at: http://www.jboss.org/jdf/stack/jboss-bom/
+For more detailed information of each Stack you can take a look at: http://www.jboss.org/jdf/stack/jboss-bom/

-The propose of this plugin is to help the developers to add a JDF Stack to a Project.
+The purpose of this plugin is to help the developers to add a JDF Stack to a Project.